You’ve probably heard about NFT images if you’re part of the online creative community. Social media is abuzz with the acronym NFT.

 Why Buy an NFT?

 Many people buy NFTs for the same reason anyone buys a piece of art.
 It’s because they love the work or want to support the artists.

 But when you’re dealing with financiers and traders, things aren’t so simple.
 Many NFTs are purchased as an investment.
 The buyer believes the NFT will appreciate over time.
 Then they can sell the NFT for a profit further down the line.

 Whether you’re buying an NFT because you appreciate the work or because you appreciate the price, you need to have the right crypto.
 If you’re a member of the Ethereum blockchain, you can only buy NFTs available there.

 Ethereum is the leading crypto blockchain involved with NFTs.
 But other blockchains are getting involved.
-For example, Bitski is another blockchain dealing in NFTs.
+For example, Bitski is another blockchain dealing with NFTs.
 But their catalog is currently a lot smaller.

 There are some new NFT market platforms, such as OpenSea and KnownOrigin.
-And they allow some users to buy and sell using a credit card.
+They allow some users to buy and sell using a credit card.
 This can be a bonus if you’re not an expert on the crypto market.

 Why Sell an NFT?

 Many artists and content creators are using Instagram to promote their work.
 But unless you’re one of the top influencers, it generates no revenue.
 For example, a photographer could get thousands of likes for one photograph, but likes don’t pay the bills.